deacona/the-ball-is-round/notebooks/output/boro_01_current_market_value.md

-**ANALYSIS:** The player's missing actual Market values are all young players (17-21).
-The predictions are typically quite small which is as expected at least. <s>Poor Connor Ripley (11/12) gets a negative value!</s>
+**ANALYSIS:** The model seems to particularly struggle with young players who we don't have much information about.